Scott Speedman: 2001–2012: Breakthrough

-In July 2009, it was reported that Speedman was to star alongside Dustin Hoffman among others in the film adaption of Barney's Version.
+In July 2009, it was reported that Speedman was to star alongside Dustin Hoffman among others in the film adaptation of Barney's Version.
 Pre-production began in August 2009, and filming took place in Rome, New York and Canada.
 Speedman also starred in the independent Western The Last Rites of Ransom Pride alongside Lizzy Caplan and Dwight Yoakam.

 Archive footage of Speedman from the previous Underworld films was used in the 2012 & 2016 sequels, Awakening and Blood Wars; his facial likeness was superimposed on a stand-in for his character's brief role in the film.
 He had a supporting role as Jeremy in The Vow.

 Speedman last starred as XO Sam Kendal in the ABC military drama series Last Resort, which premiered on September 27, 2012.

+2013–present: Independent films

 In June 2013, Speedman was selected to star in Ryan Murphy's HBO production called Open alongside Wes Bentley.
 In 2014, he co-starred with Julia Stiles in Lluís Quílez Sala thriller film Out of the Dark.
 He starred in various independent films such as Barefoot (2014), The Captive (2014), and The Monster (2016).

 He starred as Barry "Baz" Blackwell in the TNT crime drama series Animal Kingdom until the first episode of season 3.
 In 2018, he had a guest role on Grey's Anatomy as Dr. Nick Marsh, before becoming a series regular in season 18.

 In October 2020, it was announced that Speedman had been cast in the recurring role of Matthew Engler on the third season of the Netflix thriller series You.

+In September 2025, it was announced that Speedman had been cast in a major role for ABC series R.J.
+Decker.